rajal-kumar/wedding_app/README.md

+# Wedding App - Thekumarsaregettinghitched

+Getting married at the end of the year and having two wedding celebrations.

+Decided to use some spare time to touch up on Js and React to create a customer wedding app.

+The desired features required at the moment:

+- Save the date
+- RSVP
+- Invite tracker

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.